R-azy/E-Commerce_follow_Along/README.md

 - Implemented **form validation** to ensure valid inputs (e.g., email format and password security).
 - Enhanced **user experience** by preventing input errors.
 - Committed and pushed all changes to the repository.

+## Milestone 6 :
+In this milestone, I created a backend signup API that securely stores user data.
+Passwords are encrypted using bcrypt before saving to MongoDB.
+The API ensures secure user authentication and data privacy.
+All changes are committed and pushed.

+## Milestone 7:

+In this milestone, we implemented user login authentication by validating credentials and comparing encrypted passwords using bcrypt.
+The process involves retrieving user data, hashing the entered password, and matching it with the stored hash.
+If authenticated, access is granted; otherwise, an error is returned.
+This enhances security and protects user data.